A Ride Connection bus drives through Banks on July 11, 2018. Photo: Chas Hundley

 The expansions would be funded by Statewide Transportation Improvement Funds (STIF) and House Bill 2017 funds that come from a new 0.1% employee payroll tax.

 Presently, WestLink is a free bus route that links Banks, North Plains, and Forest Grove to the Hillsboro Transit Center, which places riders into a position to travel nearly anywhere in the Portland Metro area using TriMet.
-We rely on subscribers to keep the lights on in our independent newsroom.
+The current route, which includes two stops in Banks, one stop in North Plains, and one stop in Forest Grove before arriving in Hillsboro in the morning and evening could expand and offer more transit options.